Supplier Code of Conduct

 • Favours; or

-• Benefits of any kind (such as entertainment), which have the purpose or effect of providing an inducement to the offeree or a competitive advantage to the offeror, in connection with ZIMMERMANN.
+• Benefits of any kind (such as entertainment), which have the purpose or effect of providing an inducement to the offeree or a competitive advantage to the offeror, in connection with Zimmermann.

 For example, any inducements to: